 The Wetlands are mostly located within the Abbot Point State Development Area, and are therefore largely inaccessible to the public.
 The most accessible part of the Wetlands to the public is the bridge on the port access road which crosses Saltwater Creek.
-There is evidence (i.e. firearm shells/pellets BMT WBM surveys in 2011 and 2014) of illegal hunting in the Wetlands (BMT WBM 2012; pers. obs.
+Firearm shells/pellets were observed during BMT WBM surveys in 2011 and 2014, which may be evidence of illegal hunting or feral control programs conducted in the Wetlands (BMT WBM 2012; pers. obs.
 2015).
 The level of unauthorised usage of the Wetlands is not known, but is not expected to be particularly high.
 Traditional owners also use the Wetlands and surrounds, which is outside the scope of the present assessment but is considered in the cultural heritage report.